-This option is one of the best reward credit cards available across issuers in 2022.
-It offers a whopping 6% on groceries at U.S. supermarkets — on up to $6,000 in purchases a year, then 1%, 6% back on select streaming services in the U.S., 3% cash back at U.S. gas stations and on everyday transit-related purchases and 1% back on all other eligible purchases.
+This option is one of the best reward credit cards available across issuers in 2023.
+It offers a whopping 6% on groceries at U.S. supermarkets — on up to $6,000 in purchases a year, then 1% — 6% back on select streaming services in the U.S., 3% cash back at U.S. gas stations and on everyday transit-related purchases and 1% back on all other eligible purchases.
 Plus, you can earn $250 back after you spend $3,000 in purchases within the first six months of Card Membership.

-The Blue Cash Preferred card has a annual fee — waived for the first year, which is still a steal compared to other American Express alternatives.
-This card also comes with a 0% intro APR for the first 12 months then APR, allowing card members to use their card without accruing interest.
+The Blue Cash Preferred card has a annual fee, which is still a steal compared to other American Express alternatives.
+This card also comes with a 0% intro APR for the first 12 months then APR, allowing card members to use their card without accruing interest for a year.

-Unlike the two previous options, this American Express card is not a charge card.
+Unlike the two previous options, this American Express® card is not a charge card.
 This gives Card Members the flexibility of paying their balance over time.
-However, the Blue Cash Preferred card doesn’t offer balance transfer possibilities.

 4. Delta SkyMiles Reserve American Express® Card

 Best for: Frequent flying

-The Delta SkyMiles Reserve has a nice welcome bonus at 50,000 extra miles.
-However, it requires after you spend $3,000 in purchases on your new card in your first 3 months.
+The Delta SkyMiles Reserve has a nice welcome offer bonus at 60,000 extra miles.
+However, it requires you to spend $5,000 in purchases on your new card in your first six months.
 This luxury card may not be the best option for casual travelers.
 American Express and Delta have a few more affordable alternatives, like the Delta SkyMiles Blue, the Delta SkyMiles Gold and the Delta SkyMiles Platinum cards.